pjrclarke/snap/README.md

 BUGS
 FIXED
 THe opening page - Couldn't figure out how to centre on a vertical basis.
 Help from the tutors at Code institute for reminding me about display:flex and its properties!

+With the easy mode I started with 20 tiles - Seems a little unfair considering this page will be directed and aimed at Children.
+I brought it down the 16.